ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-Servers SHOULD NOT respond to GET requests for registration resources as these
+Servers SHOULD NOT respond to GET requests for account resources as these
 requests are not authenticated.
 If a client wishes to query the server for
 information about its account (e.g., to examine the "contact" or "certificates"
 fields), then it SHOULD do so by sending a POST request with an empty update.